The 2022-2023 funding cycle is now open. Applications are due June 10, 5 PM.

 - Alignment with the mission of the UWPRC

-If you have any questions, please email the UWPRC team at firstname.lastname@example.org.
+If you have any questions or would like to request Technical Assistance for your application, please email the UWPRC team at firstname.lastname@example.org.

 Small grant awardees from prior funding cycles are listed here.